lakshmi-intechcode/jng_instr_folder/week4/02_matplotlib_babyorm/README.md

 y = [1, 4, 9, 16, 25]
 ```

 Next, we plot it with the `plt.plot()` method.
-Note that the `ro` denotes the type of graph we're plotting.
+Note that the `o` denotes the type of graph we're plotting.

 ``` python
 plt.plot(x, y, 'o')